Developmentο

 is the one sending webhook requests.
 This secret needs to be saved in

-file as shown in .env.template
+the .env file as shown in .env.template.

 Hint